-Born in Andorra from exiled Catalan parents, Lluís Claret began there his musicals studies, inspired by the personality of his godfather, Pablo Casals.
-Later the family moved to Barcelona where he studied at the Conservatori del Liceu.
-Also, during many years, he attended private lessons with Enric Casals, Pablo’s brother who, however not being a cellist himself, has been his principal mentor and musical father.
-Important relationships with artists such as Radu Aldulescu, György Sebök, Eva Janzer, Maurice Gendron and Bernard Greenhouse have also had a strong influence on Lluís Claret’s personality.
+Lluís Claret was born in Andorra to exiled Catalan parents, and his musical journey began there.
+His inspiration was kindled by his godfather, the renowned cellist Pablo Casals.
+The family later relocated to Barcelona, where Lluís continued his studies at the Conservatori del Liceu.
+During this period, he also received private lessons from Enric Casals, Pablo’s brother, who, despite not being a cellist himself, became Lluís’s principal mentor and musical father.
+His formative years were marked by significant relationships with artists such as Radu Aldulescu, György Sebök, Eva Janzer, Maurice Gendron, and Bernard Greenhouse, which had a profound influence on his musical development.